 Depression can be physically draining.
 Sleeping too much or too little affects your mood.
 Aim for eight hours a day.

 Lack of motivation is a symptom of depression, but it may be caused by something else.
-For example, you may lack motivation if you are having difficulties coping with an issue in your life or if you are experiencing something that affects your self-confidence.
+For example, you may lack motivation if you’re having difficulties coping with an issue in your life or experiencing something that affects your self-confidence.

-If depression is responsible for your lack of motivation, you may find that your level of motivation is directly related to how depressed you are feeling.
+If depression is responsible for your lack of motivation, you may find that your level of motivation is directly related to how depressed you’re feeling.
 If you or a loved one is feeling a lack of motivation due to depression, there are ways to help improve the situation.

 It may seem hard at first, but persistence will help feed the growing sense of motivation, and you will find that over time it becomes easier to get up and do things.

-If your mood and motivation do not improve, talk to your doctor.
-If you are already taking medication, your doctor might reassess your treatment.
+If your mood and motivation don’t improve, talk to your doctor.
+If you’re already taking medication, your doctor may reassess your treatment.

 - selective serotonin reuptake inhibitors (SSRIs)